 There are several important things to know and ask yourself before choosing the best home phone provider in your area.

-- Which home phone providers are available in my area?
+- What home phone providers are available in my area?

 - What type of phone connection is the company offering?